The (surprising) nuggets of the editorial staff #47 – Jordan

 I like this French brand.

-First of all, we can only feel intrigued by the visual universe of the brand, a universe that we owe to the designer Régric who joined the brand since its creation, in 2011.
+First of all, we can only feel intrigued by the visual universe of the brand, a universe that we owe to the designer Régric who joined the brand when it was created in 2011.

 black and white sketch